-This group includes the fur seals and sea lions (Family Otariidae) and the elephant and leopard seals (Family Phocidae).
-Seals breed on land and forage at sea, with different species occurring from southern Australia to the Antarctic.
-Information on the general biology of the various species occurring in Australian waters is provided in Van Dyck & Strahan (2008).
+This group includes the fur seals and sea lions (Family Otariidae) and the elephant and leopard sea (Family Phocidae).
+Seals breed on land and forage at sea, with different species occurring from your Australia to the Antarctic.
+Information on the general biology of the various species occurring Mustralian waters is provided in Van Dyck & Strahan (2008).